GOWTHAMD-7/Cybertra/README.md

-# URL Sandbox API
+# Cybertra - Defending Your Digital Path

 ## Overview
-The URL Sandbox API is a comprehensive security tool that analyzes URLs for potential threats using multiple security checks and AI-powered analysis.
+Cybertra is a comprehensive security tool that analyzes URLs for potential threats using multiple security checks and AI-powered analysis.

 ## Key Features
 - Multi-layered URL analysis using Google Web Risk API, VirusTotal, and heuristic pattern detection
 - AI-powered verdict synthesis using either OpenAI or Google Gemini models
 - Fallback mechanisms to ensure reliable operation even when AI services are unavailable
 - Clear, human-readable explanations of security verdicts
+- Webpage content summarization for safer browsing
+- QR code scanner for analyzing links embedded in QR codes

 ## AI Synthesis Architecture
 The system employs a multi-tier AI strategy: